yudaadp/yudaadp/README.md

 ## Hi everyone..

-I'm a web and Android developer based in Tangerang, Indonesia.
-In my free time, I enjoy playing the guitar, cooking and listening to music.
+I'm a web and android developer based in Tangerang, Indonesia.
+In my free time, I enjoy playing the guitar, cooking, watching a movie and listening to music.

 ### 🔌 Let's Connect